muscar/muscar.github.com/swift-doesnt-solve-the-null-reference-problem.md

 While Swift is not the first language to have optional types--Haskell and ML have had optional types for quite some time--they are more closely integrated with the language.
-The language offers a terse notation for optional types `T?`, and _optional bindings_ which make working with optional types easier than in languages that only offer library support for them.
+The language offers a terse notation for optional types `T?`, and special syntax which makes working with them easier than in languages that only offer library support for them.
 Let's look at an example

     func tryInc(n: Int?) -> Int? {
         if let x = n {